BabysBreathJ/ding-academic/content/en/home/experience.md

     date_start: '2021-12-24'
     date_end: '2021-03-07'
     description: |2-
-        - Investigated the application of machine learning and deep learning in kinases in the past ten years, and classified my findings according to kinase inhibitors, phosphorylation sites and protein ligand affinity.
-Studied molecular dynamics simulation, and applied it in bioinformatics.
+        - Investigated the application of machine learning and deep learning in kinases for the past ten years, and classified papers according to kinase inhibitors, phosphorylation sites, protein-ligand affinity, molecular dynamics simulation, and bioinformatics.
 An English review paper is expected to be published.
-        - Summarized the protein three-dimensional structure database information, and applied Python to download all pdb files from the Linux server, and finally applied them to the generation and classification of related databases.
+        - Summarized the protein three-dimensional structure database information, and used Python and server (Linux) to download all pdb files automatically.
   - title: Visting Student, Kechuang Project (Founded by CAS)
     company: Xu Lin Group, Key Laboratory of Nutrition, Metabolism and Food Safety, Shanghai Institute of Nutrition and Health, Chinese Academy of Sciences
     company_url: http://www.sinh.cas.cn/rcdw/qtyjzz/201803/t20180327_4986722.html